 Las Setas de Sevilla is one of the most recent additions to Seville and one of the most architecturally impressive.

 The underground level features ruins from the city’s past.
-The first level is the central market, the second level acts as a plaza and is a great place to cool off during a hot day.
+The first level is the central market, and the second level acts as a plaza and is a great place to cool off during a hot day.

 The final levels act as a viewing point as you are on top of the parasol.
 You have a fantastic view of the city from atop and is one of the best vantage points in the city!

-Seville itinerary – Day 1
+Seville Itinerary – Day 1

 Whenever I visit a new city, I check into my hostel, ditch my backpack and go for a wander.
 I never have a plan in mind, I just walk around the city and see where I end up.